 Despite many great achievements, we are still missing a powerful geometric view unifying many special geometrical theories and visions.
 Progress in solving difficult problems often involves methods and constructions from seemingly unrelated areas.
 It is a manifestation of deep harmony in mathematics when the discovery of new structures leads to new explanations for phenomena or to the solution of complex long-standing problems.

 The aim of the school is to present and discuss fundamental insights and approaches to several key types of geometries, and significant links between them.
 More specifically, the school will address, with top experts in central areas of contemporary mathematics, intra-disciplinary connections between algebraic, arithmetic, tropical, motivic, p-adic, adelic, anabelian, topos-theoretic and model-theoretic geometries.
 It is our hope that the school will contribute to stimulate new developments towards a unified geometric vision shedding light on some of the most challenging problems in modern mathematics.

 Because of the pandemic, the school will be held entirely online, by using Zoom for the talks and Slack as a discussion platform; only the organizers and some speakers will be on site.
-In order to attend this event, you need to register before the 24th of September 2021.
+In order to attend this event, you need to register.

 Organizers and school lecturers

 Laurent Lafforgue (Huawei)

 Paolo Dolce (Universities of Nottingham and Oxford)

 Wojciech Porowski (University of Nottingham)